fpinder/Project3/README.md

 **Object**

-*The Application [Paris Perfumes](https://morning-escarpment-49800.herokuapp.com/) is a MERN stack technologies develop for an online marketplace application complete with features that enable users to buy and sell product.*
+*The Application [Paris Perfumes](https://morning-escarpment-49800.herokuapp.com/) is a MERN stack technologies develop for an online marketplace application complete with features that enable users to buy and sell product.
+Online Marketplace include a shopping cart feature, Stripe integration for processing credit card payments, and a basic order-management flow.
+Addtionaly, it contains all the custom components that make up the MERN Marketplace frontend such as Profile, MyShops, Products, and Suggestions, and also components, such as AddToCart, MyOrders, Cart, and ShopOrders*

 [Presentation](https://github.com/fpinder/Project3/blob/master/ParisPerfume.pptx?raw=true) *Provides and overview of the intended development of the new site*